spolu/envi/README.md

-Envi "is not vi"
+envi "is not vi"
 ----------------

 > `envi` is like if `vim` had a children with `dwm` at a party hosted by `mosaic`

-> Envi will be a web-based collaborative editor built with the following 4 principles in mind:
+> `envi` will be a web-based collaborative editor built with the following 4 principles in mind:

 - `distributed`   : you can edit files from any of the computer running envi you have access to
 - `no mouse`      : envi aim at being as close as possible to command-line based editors